Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 President Putin, I believe, wants to see peace, and Zelensky wants to see peace.

-Yeah, see now then you're really getting into the rub because President Trump is landing the expectation that there's going to be some territory swapped and Zelenskyy's going to have to note his words there.
+Yeah, see, now then you're really getting into the rub because President Trump is laying the expectation that there's going to be some territory swapped, and Zelensky is going to have to note his words there.

-So President Trump is expecting Zelenskyy to do what Zelenskyy has said he doesn't, he doesn't want to do and what Zelenskyy has been fighting for three and a half years not to do, and that is to validate the actual loss of the territory, whatever turns out to be the case here, whether that's what Putin wants or Trump's trying to get some middle ground or something because there's apparently some idea that maybe Trump is trying to get Putin to agree to only where the line of contact is in South Paris and Kherson.
+So President Trump is expecting Zelensky to do what Zelensky has said he doesn't want to do and what Zelensky has been fighting for three and a half years not to do, and that is to validate the actual loss of the territory, whatever turns out to be the case here.

-This led to a full-scale war and occupation of part of Ukraine.
+When he took a contingent on our borders, this led to a full-scale war and occupation of other parts of Ukraine.

-The first is that he says, you know, I don't want just some kind of ceasefire later on.
+The first one is that he says this, you know, I don't want just some kind of ceasefire later on.

 I want an immediate and unconditional ceasefire.